 The Australian Collaborative Land Use and Management Program (ACLUMP) promotes the development of nationally consistent land use and land management practices information for Australia.

-ACLUMP is overseen by the National Committee on Land Use and Management Information (NCLUMI), a consortium of Australian and state government partners (see Terms of Reference for more details).
+ACLUMP is overseen by the National Committee for Land Use and Management Information (NCLUMI), a consortium of Australian and state government partners (see Terms of Reference for more details).
+More information on NCLUMI's objectives are available in the Strategic Plan 2019-2024.

 The main activities of ACLUMP are: